 integrated pest management

 I accepted a research assistantship at Iowa State University in 2011 focused on insect-pathogenic fungi and their interactions with cropping practices.
-Along the way I helped with experiments on western corn rootworm, including a field study that used insect pathogens to help manage corn rootworm.
+Along the way I have helped with experiments on western corn rootworm, including a field studies that used insect pathogens to help manage corn rootworm.
 I completed my M.S. in summer 2013 and began my Ph.D. research the same summer on the management of soybean aphids and soybean cyst nematode using host plant resistance and pesticidal seed treatments.

 My research interests are in the areas of plant-insect and tritrophic interactions, with a focus on insects that attack corn Zea mays L. General themes include applications of ecological and evolutionary principles to improve integrated pest management and insect resistance management.
 Most of my work addresses questions concerning adaptation by pests to genetically modified crops that produce insecticidal toxins derived from the bacterium Bacillus thuringiensis (Bt), and tritrophic interactions among insects, plants and entomopathogens.